etagreta/etagreta.github.io/README.md

 # Greta Coraglia

-I am a postdoc with [LUCI Lab](https://luci.unimi.it/) at the University of Milan, working on the [BRIO](https://sites.unimi.it/brio/) project.
-I am a member of the Scientific Committee of the [ItaCa](https://progetto-itaca.github.io/) community.
+Until very recently I was a postdoc with [LUCI Lab](https://luci.unimi.it/) at the University of Milan, working on the [BRIO](https://sites.unimi.it/brio/) project.
+I was also a member of the Scientific Committee of the [ItaCa](https://progetto-itaca.github.io/) community.

 I was previously a PhD student in the [Mathematics Department at the University of Genova](https://www2.dima.unige.it/), working under the supervision of [Pino Rosolini](https://www.dima.unige.it/~rosolini/) together with the rest of the [logic group](http://logic.dima.unige.it/) there.

 I am interested in logic, category theory, and theoretical computer science.
 Currently, I am trying to use all of this for better AI practices and AI literacy.
+A part of that has been founding [MIRAI](https://mirai.systems/).

-Lately I did something crazy and with some people we founded [MIRAI](https://mirai.systems/).
+*I’m exploring new opportunities, so if you come across an interesting challenge, I’d love to hear from you by email!*

 ### Research